itsRapt0rX/RaptorX-Readme-BNBChain/README.md

 🦖 RaptorX - The Bloomberg Intelligence Terminal for the trenches.

-RaptorX is an advanced AI-powered trading intelligence platform specifically designed for the Solana ecosystem.
+RaptorX is an advanced AI-powered intelligence engine specifically designed for the BNB ecosystem.
 It provides real-time market analysis, technical indicators, and AI-generated trading reports to help traders make informed decisions in the fast-paced world of cryptocurrency trading.

 🌟 Key Features